Layr-Labs/eigenlayer-contracts/docs/README.md

 | [`StrategyBaseTVLLimits.sol`](../src/contracts/strategies/StrategyBaseTVLLimits.sol) | One instance per supported LST | Transparent proxy |

 These contracts work together to enable restaking for LSTs:
 * The `StrategyManager` acts as the entry and exit point for LSTs in EigenLayer.
-It handles deposits into each of the 3 LST-specific strategies, and manages accounting+interactions between users with restaked LSTs and the `DelegationManager`.
+It handles deposits into LST-specific strategies, and manages accounting+interactions between users with restaked LSTs and the `DelegationManager`.
 * `StrategyBaseTVLLimits` is deployed as multiple separate instances, one for each supported LST.
 When a user deposits into a strategy through the `StrategyManager`, this contract receives the tokens and awards the user with a proportional quantity of shares in the strategy.
 When a user withdraws, the strategy contract sends the LSTs back to the user.

 See full documentation in [`/core/StrategyManager.md`](./core/StrategyManager.md).